On the consistency of ZF with an elementary embedding from $V_{\lambda+2}$ into $V_{\lambda+2}$: The Kunen inconsistency

-In \S\ref{sec:elementary_lambda+2}, we give an overview of the main theorem, and in \S\ref{sec:main}, we state it in detail and give its proof.
+In \S\ref{sec:elementary_lambda+2}, we give an overview of the main theorem, and in \S\ref{sec:background} we give some background definitions and facts.
+In \S\ref{sec:main}, we state the main result in detail and give its proof.
 In the later sections, we make some further related observations.
 In \S\ref{sec:embeddings}, we analyze the existence and uniqueness of extensions of embeddings related to $I_{0,\lambda}$-embeddings.
-In \S\ref{sec:HOD} we prove some facts on $\HOD^{L(V_{\lambda+1})}$ and related inner models, assuming $I_{0,\lambda}$.
+In \S\ref{sec:HOD}, assuming $I_{0,\lambda}$, we prove some facts on $\HOD^{L(V_{\lambda+1})}_N$ for a certain inner model $N\sub L(V_{\lambda+1})$ which arises in the proof of the main theorem.
 In \S\ref{sec:sharps}, we prove that $\ZF+I_{0,\lambda}$ implies that $A^\#$ exists for every $A\in V_{\lambda+1}$.
-Most of the results in the paper hold for arbitrary even ordinals $\lambda$, and $I_{0,\lambda}$ in this sense, as described in \S\ref{sec:elementary_lambda+2}.
+In \S\ref{sec:consistencies}, we collect some corollaries on relative consistencies.
+Most of the results in the paper hold for arbitrary even ordinals $\lambda$, and $I_{0,\lambda}$ in this sense, as discussed in \S\ref{sec:elementary_lambda+2}.